Fairburn, North Yorkshire: Fairburn Ings Nature Reserve

 Adjacent to the village is Fairburn Ings Nature Reserve, 1000 acre, with a Visitor Centre.

+History

+The name of Fairburn was first attested around 1030, as Faren-burne.
+This name comes from the Old English words fearn ('fern') and burna ('spring, stream'), and thus meant 'spring characterised by ferns'.

+Fairburn was historically a township in the ancient parish of Ledsham in the wapentake of Barkston Ash in the West Riding of Yorkshire.
+The township became a separate civil parish in 1866.
+From 1974 to 2023 it was part of the district of Selby, it is now administered by the unitary North Yorkshire Council.

 Notable residents

 William Jessop, one of the most prolific engineers of the canal age, was living in Fairburn with his wife Sarah in 1781, as their second son Josias was baptised there on 26 October.
 They left to move to Newark two or three years later, and Josias went on to become a civil engineer in his own right.